-The issue will then be monitored by members of our Senior Leadership Team.
+• Step 3: The issue will then be actively monitored and managed by members of our Senior Leadership Team.

 • Use internet filtering software such as CyberSentinal, walled gardens and child friendly search engines – Browser controls often offer different degrees of security for each family member (See the O2 link below for ‘how to’ video tutorials).